dorianstipic/Covid-19-Dynamical-Networks/README.md

 - `plot.py` is a vanilla plot.
 - `config*.json` are configs that are used to run the C++ code, see how to run a simulation above.
 - `R0simul.py` contains some simulations regarding the basic reproduction number R~0~.
 - `random_sampling_mortality_r.py`, `random_sampling_plot.py` and `test.py` are some codes related to fat-tail testing.
-The codes are particularly important, just a bunch of simulations.
-Last section of the notebooks contain some related stuff.
+The codes are not particularly important, just a bunch of simulations.
+The output is `out2.json`.
+Last section of the notebooks contains some related stuff and analysis.
 - `\inputs` folder containing real Croatian Covid-19 data.
 - `\log bayes` folder containing inputs and outputs of the Bayesian optimization.
 - `\readme_run scripts` folder containing SGE submit scripts.